Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Colorado State University

-CSU requires drone operators to register with Environmental Health Services (EHS) before operating on campus.
+CSU requires drone operators to register with Environmental Health Services before operating on campus.
 Research and academic flights follow additional protocol.
-EHS maintains a comprehensive Field Safety Manual with guidance on drone operations.
-Commercial operations require Part 107 certification.

-Restrictions: Must register with Environmental Health Services prior to any campus operation.
+Restrictions: Must register with Environmental Health Services.
 No flights during sporting events at Canvas Stadium.
-Research operations must follow EHS Field Safety Manual protocols.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.